janzheng/stylecoeur/source/index.html.md

 ## Naming Convention

 Naming convention is inspired BEM and exists to keep all elements and components organzied.
+These are not hard and fast rules, and they may even be broken sometimes... but it's good to have some semblance of organization.

 ### Naming
 - ```element``` Element class name like ".form_one" or ".message_cta"
 - ```_component``` Styling component like Button, Form, etc. denoted with a leading underscore
 - ```_component_name_one``` Long multi-word names uses underscore
-- ```_component--attribute``` Attributes are descriptors of the element or the component, like a 'container' or  'element--intro' to describe a certain part
+- ```_component--attribute``` Attributes are descriptors of the element or the component, like a 'container' or  'element--intro' to describe a certain part.
+Sometimes naming can feel 'flipped' for example a sub-footer would be named 'footer--sub'
 - ```_component-minor-cascading-attribute``` Cascading attributes are denoted with a simple dash. ```._color-bg-yellow``` defines a color component, the effect (bg), and yellow, or ```._font-sans``` defines a font component, sans-serif.
 I guess this follows the French way of following a noun with adjectives.
 (It's my preference!)
 - ```--state``` States describe the component or element, and are "floating" - in BEM these are ```.button--state-success``` but I prefer separating state from the element or component.
 This way you can reuse the --state flag for different elements and components, like ```._form --success``` and ```._button --success```